-(a) Membership: The System Advisory Council shall consist of the following members.

-- (1) The Chair of the State Board of Community Colleges shall appoint four State Board members, including at least one member appointed to the State Board by the current Governor, one member appointed to the State Board by the House, and one member appointed to the State Board by the Senate. - (2) The Chair of the North Carolina Association of Community College Trustees shall appoint four community college board of trustee members, including one member representing a college from the western (Trustee Association Regions 1 and 2 as defined in G.S.
+- (a) Membership: The System Advisory Council shall consist of the following members. - The Chair of the State Board of Community Colleges shall appoint four State Board members, including at least one member appointed to the State Board by the current Governor, one member appointed to the State Board by the House, and one member appointed to the State Board by the Senate. - The Chair of the North Carolina Association of Community College Trustees shall appoint four community college board of trustee members, including one member representing a college from the western (Trustee Association Regions 1 and 2 as defined in G.S.
 115D-62); central (Trustee Association Regions 3 and 4), and eastern (Trustee Association Regions 5 and 6) regions, and one at-large member.

-Appointees shall represent at least one small (defined as Presidents' Salary Grade 1), medium (Salary Grade 2), and large college (Salary Grade 3).
+Appointees shall represent at least one small (defined as Presidents' Salary Grade 1), medium (Salary Grade 2), and large college (Salary Grade 3). - 3) The President of the North Carolina Association of Community College Presidents shall appoint four community college presidents including one member representing a college from the western (defined as Trustee Association Regions 1 and 2 as defined in G.S.
+115D-62), central (Trustee Association Regions 3 and 4), and eastern (Trustee Association Regions 5 and 6) regions, as well as one at-large member.
+Appointees shall represent at least one small (defined as Presidents'

+Salary Grade 1), medium (Salary Grade 2), and large college (Salary Grade 3).